 Bespoke Pillows – Choose Your Size and Filling

 If you are looking for a truly unique pillow created specifically for your needs, you will be pleased to learn that Dickenbergh and Falkenreck offer custom made-to-order pillows according to your personal wishes.
 You can select the size, shape, down variety, and down to feather ratio, and they will produce the pillow of your dreams.
 All technically feasible shapes and sizes are available to you.
 Simply contact our customer service team to begin the process.

 There are no standard additional costs associated with special requests.
 However please note that the price of the pillow will be calculated based on the additional material required (filling and cover) and will be communicated to you in advance.

 Delivery times for special sizes

 A custom down pillow is an individually manufactured product, therefore the delivery time may differ from the standard delivery time.
-We will inform you about the delivery time personally after we have received your order.
+We will inform you of the delivery time directly after we have received your order.

 Ordering a special size

 Since a special size is made to order, we would like to advise you personally.
 Contact us via email at firstname.lastname@example.org or by phone at 020 3129 5731.